Wattful/Advanced-TF2-Trading/config/README.md

 Using this function, the price of the hat will start at maxRatio percent of the community price, and will lower over time, while always ensuring a minimum profit of minimumProfitRatio percent of the community price.
 Higher values of speed cause the price to drop faster.

-Formally, if CMP is the hat's community price, and BAP is the price the hat was bought at, then the function's value at age = 0 will be sellRatio * CMP, and the function will approach BAP + (minimumProfitRatio * CMP) as age approaches infinity.
+Formally, if CMP is the hat's community price, and BAP is the price the hat was bought at, then the function's value at age = 0 will be maxRatio * CMP, and the function will approach BAP + (profitRatio * CMP) as age approaches infinity.

 This implementation does not use the Backpack.tf API.